mshum345/startup/README.md

       }
       `
  - Use .innerHTML after your dom object call to set the HTML of an element by it's id.
+ - You must add your <script> tags at the bottom of your HTML documents